nijmeh10/Energy_Data_Webcrawler/README.md

 #### Installation of libraries
 Some libraries require installation via the command prompt and cannot be installed just by fulfilling the requirements in the requirements.txt file.
 The following steps show how to install such libraries.
 1. **BeautifulSoup4:**
-    - open the command prompt and type the following command:
+    - open the command prompt and type the following command:pip install beautifulsoup4
-      -pip install beautifulsoup4
 2. **urllib.request**
-    - open the command prompt and type the following command:
+    - open the command prompt and type the following command: pip install urllib
-      -pip install urllib

 ### 2. Classes 📁